JohanEngelen/johanengelen.github.io/_posts/2017-12-25-LDC-and-AddressSanitizer.md

 fun:*12conservative2gc*
 ```

 In this `asan_blacklist.txt` file, I've disabled instrumentation of a few functions that are in druntime and Phobos, such that ASan doesn't trigger on the "invalid" memory operations performed by that code.
-Note: some function that match this blacklist may really be buggy!
+Note: some functions that match this blacklist may really be buggy!
-We can use the [`ldc-build-runtime` tool](https://wiki.dlang.org/Building_LDC_runtime_libraries) to build druntime and Phobos standard library with ASan enabled and with this blacklist:
+We can use the [`ldc-build-runtime` tool](https://wiki.dlang.org/Building_LDC_runtime_libraries) to build ASan-enabled druntime and Phobos standard libraries with this blacklist:

 ```bash
 > ./ldc-build-runtime --dFlags='-fsanitize=address;-fsanitize-blacklist=asan_blacklist.txt' BUILD_SHARED_LIBS=OFF
 ```

-Now for running the Phobos and druntime testsuites, we need to explicitly specify the asan library for the linker too (I've intentionally retained the absolute paths of my system):
+Now for running the Phobos and druntime testsuites, we need to explicitly specify the ASan library for the linker too (I've intentionally retained the absolute paths of my system):

 ```bash
 > ./bin/ldc-build-runtime --dFlags='-fsanitize=address;-fsanitize-blacklist=/Users/johan/ldc/ldc2-1.7.0-beta1-osx-x86_64/asan_blacklist.txt' BUILD_SHARED_LIBS=OFF --testrunners --linkerFlags='/Users/johan/ldc/ldc2-1.7.0-beta1-osx-x86_64/lib/libldc_rt.asan_osx_dynamic.dylib'